dylkot/cNMF/README.md

 You can read more about the method in the publication [here](https://elifesciences.org/articles/43803).
 In addition, the analyses in that paper are available for exploration and re-execution on [Code Ocean](https://codeocean.com/2018/11/20/identifying-gene-expression-programs-of-cell-type-identity-and-cellular-activity-with-single-cell-rna-seq/code).
 You can read more about how to run the cNMF pipeline in this README and can it out with example data in the included [tutorial](analyze_example_data.ipynb).

+# Updates from version 1.0
+ - Now operates by default on sparse matrices.
+Use --densify option in prepare step if data is not dense
+ - Now takes Scanpy AnnData object files (.h5ad) as input
+ - Now has option to use KL divergence beta_loss instead of Frobenius
+ - Now includes a Docker file for creating a Docker container to run cNMF in parallel with cloud compute
+ - Added a tutorial on a simple PBMC dataset
+ - Other small changes

 # Installing cNMF

-We provide 2 ways to configure the dependencies for cNMR
+We provide 2 ways to configure the dependencies for cNMF

 <ins>Install them using conda<ins>